Ismail Shafeeu

 Ismail Shafeeu, (އިސްމާޢިލް ޝަފީއު; born 1980) is a Maldivian former teacher, who is the Minister of Education since 17 November 2023.
 He previously served as a Deputy Minister of Education from 2012 to 2013.

 Career

 Shafeeu served as the Dean of the Center for Research and Publication at the Islamic University of the Maldives.
 In this role, he was responsible for overseeing educational research efforts and promoting awareness of various research initiatives.
 He also played a key role in facilitating the development of research professionals at the institution.

 Prior, Shafeeu held the position of Deputy Minister of Education, where he contributed significantly to education policy formulation.

 Shafeeu has been the recipient of several prestigious awards.
 In 2015, he received the Commonwealth Scholarship Award from the Commonwealth Scholarship Commission in England.
 Earlier, in 2011, he was awarded the Award of Scholastic Achievement from the University of Malaya.

 From October 2011 to March 2012, Shafeeu served as the principal at Meyna School in Holhudhoo.

+In 2023, Shafeeu was appointed by President Mohamed Muizzu as the Minister of Education.

+In 2026, Shafeeu was reappointed as the Minister of Education, Higher Education and Skills Development.